 Analyzing Your Budget

-First, look at your budget and your current assets.
+First, my friend, who works at Crediful recommended that you look at your budget and your current assets.
 Take a look at your savings and checking accounts; if you use your debit card without thinking (like many Americans), you may have less money than you expect.
-If you have ample money in the bank—enough to cover any emergency expenses and possibly some set aside for your retirement, you’re likely in a good position to purchase a new vehicle.
+If you have ample money in the bank—enough to cover any emergency expenses, enough to put into bitcoins in the best crypto exchange in 2021 and possibly some set aside for your retirement, you’re likely in a good position to purchase a new vehicle.

 You’ll also want to look at your income and your other expenses.
 How much are you currently earning?
 What percentage of that income would you consider disposable?
 What other debts and obligations do you have?
 The tighter your budget is, and the more additional responsibilities you have, the more cautious you should be when considering buying a car.